- What do we mean by “physical activity”?

 The Scottish Physical Activity Guidelines suggest we should aim to:

-- If you are over the age of 65 – try some balance exercises e.g. bowls, tai chi, cycling or simply standing on one leg and challenge your balance (in a safe space)
+- if you are over the age of 65, try some balance exercises – for example bowls, tai chi, cycling or simply standing on one leg and challenging your balance (in a safe space)

 Let us discuss these above guidelines in more detail.